 The village of Komang is in an isolated valley and the name comes from a rare plant that grows here.
-The village is home to ~ 200 people and typically has 30 students from kindergarten to Class 5.
-Children wanting further education must move on to Kathmandu and board at the village hostel.
+The village is home to ~ 200 people and typically has 30 students from kindergarten to grade 5.
+The students must move on to Kathmandu and board at the village hostel to continue their education.

 The school at Komang was jointly founded in 2008 by Christophe Carpenter of France and Tulku Lama (Tulku Dorjee Tsewang), a revered Rimpoche.
 Tulku Lama and the villagers constructed the school, Christophe provided the funding.

-In 2009, Christophe was tragically killed in a para-sailing accident in Pokhara, Nepal.
-His daughter in France tried to carry on funding the school but found it an impossibility while raising her own young family.
+In 2009, Christophe died in a para-sailing accident.
+His daughter tried to carry on funding the school but found it impossible while raising her own young family.
 For a period of time the school barely survived, somehow operating with only about half of the resources required.

 When I visited Komang in 2015 it was not operating.
 During that same year, a woman from Germany and a group from Sweden trekked the same route as ours and, after learning of the school’s situation, provided some funding.